openedx/openedx-filters/docs/concepts/openedx-filters.rst

 Open edX Filters are implemented using an accumulative pipeline mechanism, which executes a series of functions in a specific order.
 Each function in the pipeline receives the output of the previous function as input, allowing developers to build complex processing logic by chaining multiple functions together.
 The pipeline ensures that the order of execution is maintained and that the result of a previous function is available to the current one in the form of a pipeline.

-This pipeline mechanism is implemented by the `OpenEdxPublicFilter`_ class , which provides the necessary tools to fulfill the Open edX Filters requirements mentioned previously, such as ordered execution, configurability, interchangeable functions, argument definition, and cumulative behavior.
+This pipeline mechanism is implemented by the `OpenEdxPublicFilter`_ class, which provides the necessary tools to fulfill the Open edX Filters requirements mentioned previously, such as ordered execution, configurability, interchangeable functions, argument definition, and cumulative behavior.
 This enables filters to modify the flow of the application dynamically during runtime based on predefined business logic or conditions.

 Architectural Diagram
 *********************